bnaib/clib_classlist/readme.md

     - struct s_list_element *p_last
 It is pointer of last list item.
     - struct s_list_element *p_next
-It is pointer of last list item.
+It is pointer of next list item.

 ### Functions
-Coming soon...
+Description of functions coming soon...